modalitysystems/modalitysoftware-docs/twa/TWA-FAQ.md

 We follow Microsoft guidance which states "When throttling occurs, Microsoft Graph returns HTTP status code 429 (Too many requests), and the requests fail.
 A suggested wait time is returned in the response header of the failed request.".
 We respect this suggested wait time in line with best practice.

-Microsoft do not publish what their limits are for Graph for Microsoft Teams.
+Microsoft publish what their limits are for Graph for Microsoft Teams.
 Here is their documentation: https://docs.microsoft.com/en-us/graph/throttling

 Customers cannot control this behaviour, it is automatically handled in the Teamwork Analytics application.